YoussefHalitou/LiS-Chatbot/TESTING_REPORT.md

 ## Can it be used today?
 - **Yes, in controlled environments:** With all environment variables configured and the `x-api-key` header supplied on every request, chat/STT/TTS work end-to-end and enforce basic rate limits and payload guards.
-- **Caveats to account for:** Supabase still uses the service-role key without RLS, responses are non-streaming with limited observability, and moderation is limited to OpenAI’s general policies (keine PII-Redaction/Allowlisting).
-Avoid exposing the app publicly until RLS and broader safeguards are added; expect slower responses under load.
+- **Caveats to account for:** Supabase still uses the service-role key without RLS, responses are non-streaming with limited observability, and moderation is limited to OpenAI’s signal plus einfache PII-Checks (E-Mail/Telefon/KK).
+Avoid exposing the app publicly until RLS und breitere Richtlinien/Redactions ergänzt sind; expect slower responses under load.

 ## Improvement status snapshot
 - ✅ API key enforcement, per-route rate limits, and payload guards for chat/STT/TTS